Timo9Madrid7/datastreaming-benchmark/README.md

 - Compile into a shared object.

 Each also has Dockerfiles for consumer/publisher images.
-Current implementations include Arrow Flight, Kafka, NATS, RabbitMQ, and ZeroMQ, with both standard and binary-payload variants where applicable.
+Current implementations include Arrow Flight, gRPC, Kafka, NATS, RabbitMQ, and ZeroMQ, with both standard and binary-payload variants where applicable.

 ## Outputs and Logs